herluf-ba/herluf-ba.github.io/content/writing-a-static-site-generator-in-a-single-file.md

   await write(parsed.destination, rendered_post);
 }
 ```
-Now the build script is able to transform markdown posts into static HTML files 🎉
+Now the build script can transform markdown posts into static HTML files 🎉

-## Next steps
+## Additional features
-There's still some features that I didn't mention in this post that I ended up implementing too.
+There are still some features that I didn't mention in this post that I ended up implementing too.
 These are:
 - Generating an index page that lists all posts
 - A tagging system for adding posts to categories
 - Some basic meta-data for SEO-tags

 You can read the final [build script here](https://github.com/herluf-ba/herluf-ba.github.io/blob/main/build.ts).
-It came out just under 200 lines ✨ I was glad to realize that it wasn't difficult to build on top of the features I already had.
+It came out just under 200 lines ✨

+I was glad to realize that it wasn't difficult to build on top of the features I already had.
 For instance, this is how I generate the front page:
 ```typescript
 // Render and save a frontpage const front_page = render(TEMPLATES["index"], {